Washington Mystics vs. Las Vegas Aces: Betting Trends, Record ATS, Home/Road Splits

 Mystics Season Stats

-- In 2023, the Mystics are eighth in the league offensively (80.5 points scored per game) and fifth on defense (81.8 points conceded).
+- The Mystics score 80.5 points per game and allow 81.0, making them eighth in the league offensively and fifth on defense.

 Ready to put your picks to the test?
 Use code GNPLAY at this link to get a bonus offer for new players at BetMGM.